modelflows/modelflowsapp/_applications/2026-urban-flows.md

 This topic focuses on the calibration of low-cost air-quality sensors using temporal deep learning models.
 The objective is to correct raw low-cost sensor measurements by learning their relationship with reference-grade observations, meteorological variables and temporal dependencies.

-The complete step-by-step tutorial is available in the [*Low-Cost Sensor Calibration*]({{ "/software/tutorials/urban-lcs-calibration/" | relative_url }}) page.
+The complete step-by-step tutorial is available in the <a href="{{ '/software/tutorials/urban-lcs-calibration/' | relative_url }}">Low-Cost Sensor Calibration</a> page.
 This link goes to the workflow explaining data cleaning, feature preparation, temporal sequence generation, LSTM model training and calibrated sensor output.

-The related research page is available here: [*Temporal Deep Learning Calibration of Low-Cost Air Quality Sensors*]({{ "/research/ai-models/air-pollution/2026-temporal-deep-learning-calibration-low-cost-sensors/" | relative_url }}).
+The related research page is available here: <a href="{{ '/research/ai-models/air-pollution/2026-temporal-deep-learning-calibration-low-cost-sensors/' | relative_url }}">Temporal Deep Learning Calibration of Low-Cost Air Quality Sensors</a>.
 This link goes to the research summary and paper information for the low-cost sensor calibration study.

 ## Notebooks

-- [*Low-Cost Sensor Calibration Notebook*](https://github.com/modelflows/notebooks/tree/main/LCS%20calibration): this link goes to the source files and notebooks implementing the temporal deep learning calibration framework for low-cost air-quality sensors.
+- <a href="https://github.com/modelflows/notebooks/tree/main/LCS%20calibration">Low-Cost Sensor Calibration Notebook</a>: this link goes to the source files and notebooks implementing the temporal deep learning calibration framework for low-cost air-quality sensors.
-- *3D Reconstruction Notebook*: coming soon.
+- 3D Reconstruction Notebook: coming soon.
-- *Temporal Prediction Notebook*: coming soon.
+- Temporal Prediction Notebook: coming soon.

 ## Resources & Databases

-- Dataset for low-cost sensor calibration: [*OxAria low-cost air-quality sensor dataset*](http://ora.ox.ac.uk/objects/uuid:66fbe8c1-4b63-4124-bf0d-a78cbc9e1408).
+- Dataset for low-cost sensor calibration: <a href="http://ora.ox.ac.uk/objects/uuid:66fbe8c1-4b63-4124-bf0d-a78cbc9e1408">OxAria low-cost air-quality sensor dataset</a>.
 This link goes to the open-access dataset used for the low-cost sensor calibration study.
 - Dataset for 3D reconstruction: coming soon.
 - Dataset for temporal prediction: coming soon.